Louisville Septic Inspection

 Where the pipe exits the house, we make sure there are no breaches from there to the tank.
 Then around the perimeter of the tank itself, is there any displacement of dirt or low spots?
 Are we seeing any breaches where there’s water coming out of the dye?
 Does it look level and all that?

 From there, it then travels to the distribution box, this is where all your different lateral lines that run underground dissipate the sewage.
 There is our most common problem.
 The distribution box is typically small; it may be an 18, 20-inch square box.
 So it’s easy for that to settle in one direction or the other and it’s the most common defect that we find.
 So that distribution tank will typically, one way or the other, start feeding the majority of the water to a single line or two lines and they bleed out.
 There’s just too much water for the ground to absorb and so it becomes saturated and percolates up to the top.

-How much does a septic inspection cost?
-Should I get it with the home inspection?
+How much does a septic systems inspection in Louisville cost Should I get it with the home inspection?

 The cost is very affordable; again we try to keep our costs down.
 We’re there doing a home inspection anyway.
 Any service that you order through us with the home inspection, comes at a much better rate than as a stand-alone service.
 We have what we call our five-star package that covers all of our services and saves the client quite a bit of money.
 Typically, with a home inspection, it runs $77 and then stand-alone you’re looking at about $175.
 Again, it is so much cheaper to do it during the home inspection.
 These septic companies, I think a common charge around here would be about $325, $350.
 To have them do just the septic inspection, just the tank inspection itself.
 That’s not cleaning it out or any of that.
 It’s typically another $125 or 50 bucks to have the lid dug up.